prateekrai123/Android-Projects/README.md

 2 :- Calculator :- Simple calculator.
 3 :- Dice :- A dice roller app with simple UI.
 4 :- FireBaseUserAccess :- Created to learn Firebase authentication.
 5 :- Foodie :- Training Project.
 Not fully completed.
 Many screens to be added.
-Only 50% completed.
+Approx 90% completed.
 Needs debugging.
 6 :- Qr code generator :- A simple qr code generator with simple UI.
 Generated QR code on the basis of text entered.
 7 :- Tic-Tac-Toe :- A simple app of the game.
 Needs Debugging.
 8 :- Voice KeyBoard :- A simple speech recognition app.